 Yes, please make more than one Ms. Bunny doll!
 Handmade dolls make terrific gifts and with practice this could be something to sell at your local art and craft boutique.

 The Ms. Bunny sewing pattern comes with instructions and full sized templates for Ms. Bunny and her basic dress and panties.
-More tutorials are coming soon to learn how to make cute clothes for your doll!

 Let's go sew,